adolfintel/TDF/README.md

 * number: limit FPS to this number

 __`export FSR4_UPGRADE`__
-Enable AMD FSR4 on supported GPUs and automatically upgrade games that use FSR3 to FSR4.
+Enable AMD FSR4 on supported GPUs and games.
 This installs a proprietary AMD DLL into the sandbox.

 Possible values:
 * `0` (default): don't enable FSR4